 CALL Novus Medical Detox Center NOW at

-Our counselors are available 24 hours a day, 7 days a week.
+Our Detox Advisors are available 7 days a week.
 We can help you arrange a safer, more comfortable medically-supervised Oxycodone detox as the first step toward ending Oxycodone addiction, dependency and abuse.

 Oxycodone Detox & Addiction Resources:

 - Florida Oxycodone Pill Mills-Detox